mosaic-jasondebolt/phoenix/Phoenix/README.md

     buildspec-lint.yml
 ```

-The main function of this Python script is to notify GitHub of build/unit-test/lint CodeBuild job statuses (pass or fail?) during GitHub pull request pipeline executions.

-The Python script accesses environment variables availabe on the host.
-Within AWS CodeBuild, these environment variables will automatically be set from the 'template-pull-request-pipeline.json' CloudFormation stack, which
-is created by a Lambda function that is invoked by a GitHub webhook for pull request events.
+This script accesses environment variables available on the CodeBuild node host to determine what to do.
+These environment variables are automatically set on the CodeBuild job definition from the 'template-pull-request-pipeline.json' CloudFormation stack.
+This stack is created by a Lambda function that is invoked by a GitHub webhook for pull request events.

 This script does the following:
 1) Persists a github.json file that is passed by CodePipeline to a Lambda function.